ILAIYADEEPAN/NER-using-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+Build an LSTM-based model for named entity recognition using the ner_dataset.csv, leveraging words and NER tags as key features.

 ## DESIGN STEPS